-The Board of Directors has selected the firm of Baker Newman & Noyes, Limited Liability Company, independent public accountants, to be the Company's auditors for the fiscal year ending June 30, 2001 and recommends that shareholders vote to ratify that appointment.
+The Board of Directors has selected the firm of Baker Newman & Noyes, Limited Liability Company, independent public accountants, to be the Company's auditors for the fiscal year ending June 30, 2003 and recommends that shareholders vote to ratify that appointment.
 Although submission of this matter to shareholders is not required by law, in the event of a negative vote the Board of Directors will reconsider its selection.
 Ratification of the appointment will require approval by a majority of the votes cast at the Annual Meeting, assuming a quorum is present.
-Baker Newman & Noyes, Limited Liability Company, is expected to have a representative at the Annual Meeting who will be available to respond to appropriate questions from shareholders attending the meeting.